Ebony White: Appearances

 Ebony debuted (as a resourceful taxi-driver) in the first-ever Spirit Section, published Sunday June 2, 1940 and distributed in the Sunday editions of Register and Tribune Syndicate newspapers.
 He became a mainstay of the strip and the principal member of The Spirit's supporting cast, alongside Commissioner Eustace P. Dolan, until Eisner phased him out of the narrative in late 1949 and replaced him with another assistant, the Caucasian and blond-haired but far-less-capable Sammy.
 Ebony's last "starring" role in a Spirit story (a semi-regular event where he was the focus of the story rather than The Spirit himself, usually with a comic twist) was "Young Dr Ebony" published on Sunday May 29, 1949.

 Sammy first appeared in "The Ballgame" published on Sunday July 31, 1949 (as part of a six-episode story arc set in the South Seas, in which Ebony does not appear).
 Sammy returns to Central City with The Spirit (and is welcomed into the cast by Ebony, Commissioner Dolan and Ellen Dolan) in "The Return" published Sunday August 14, 1949.
 Ebony makes two wordless one-panel appearances over the next two weeks, in "The Candidate" published Sunday August 21, 1949 and "White Cloud" published August 28, 1949, before making his final appearance in five panels of "Lurid Love" (a humorous tale focused on Sammy's love life, similar in tone to earlier tales of Ebony's romantic exploits) published Sunday September 18, 1949.

-After this (apart from one final mention of his name in the text-based splash page of "The Inner Voice" published Sunday November 6, 1949) Eisner phased Ebony out of The Spirit Section altogether (without fanfare or explanation) and Sammy functioned as The Spirit's assistant for the strip's final three years, until The Spirit Section came to an end in October 1952.
+After one mention of his name in the text-based splash page of "The Inner Voice" published Sunday November 6, 1949, Eisner phased Ebony out of The Spirit Section (without fanfare or explanation) and Sammy functioned as The Spirit's assistant for nearly all of the strip's final three years.
+Ebony made one comeback solo appearance in "School is Out", published on June 24, 1951 and then disappeared again from the series until a few mostly-wordless earthbound appearances with Sammy during the "Outer Space Spirit" storyline that ended The Spirit in late 1952.